Definition of Ultimogeniture

-Example: Quinn decided to will the family estate to Kelley, the youngest instead of Alexis, the oldest.
+- Quinn decided to will the family estate to Kelly, the youngest, instead of Alexis, the oldest.

 - While rarer than primogeniture, there is a vast array of rule variation relating to ultimogeniture across societies and cultures and the reasons for its use.
 The primary reason however, is to maintain and consolidate a family’s money and property and therefore their power and influence.